The Elder made it a habit to watch over them.

 Tell them that if they give me a name and location, I’ll give them my answer in an hour.

-After calling Alesdair back with the request, the broker was able to obtain the name of the person who was kidnapped, as well as the vicinity.
+After calling Alesdair back with the request, the broker was able to obtain the name of the person kidnapped, as well as the vicinity.
 Within seconds, that information was provided to Leviticus.
 It was a short email, as were most of their correspondences, and consisted of only one sentence.

 Madeline McCaffrey of West Seattle.